vic-ma/howtodismantle.github.io/_posts/2024-09-23-Enhancing-Lean-Management-Automated-Safety-Cross-Integration-via-SAP-and-Peakboard.md

 and SUBTY = '0270';
 {% endhighlight %}

-Now we need to make it dynamic.
-The month value within the two date values always should be the current month.
-So we enrich the XQL code with a bit of LUA to determine the current month:
+We also need to make it dynamic.
+The month value within the two date values should always be the current month.
+So, we enrich the XQL code with a bit of LUA to determine the current month:

 {% highlight lua %}
 return "SELECT PERNR, BEGDA, ABWTG FROM PA2001 " ..